Integrate bots

 }

-When the bot wants to send a message to the user then the bot adaptor layer will need to convert the outbound bot message to a call to the our Chat Message API with the following data:
+When the bot wants to send a message to the user, the bot adaptor layer must convert the outbound bot message to a call to our Chat Message API with the following data:

 • The bots message should be mapped to the parts array.

-• Usually only a single part will be needed mapped to the correct MIME Type for the content.
+• Usually only a single part needs to be mapped to the correct MIME Type for the content.

 • Ensure you set isAutomatedSend to true for bot sends to ensure that they do not skew your response analytics for your human team.